i-e-b/Lwnr/RandomBrainDumps.md

 The ID of an inbox can be sent; this works as forwarding/indirection, or as a work loop to prevent need for back-tracking a long chain.

+Inboxes normally block caller if there is not enough space for more messages.
+A mode can be set where new messages are dropped when there is already a message in the box -- this implements a 'trigger' pattern, where the action is not repeated until last trigger is complete (like when pressing a button, it is not available until current action is done).

 Syntax ideas
 ------------